PhantomBot/PhantomBot/development-resources/DEVSETUP.md

 It's very global, so you might need to take some extra steps to get it to work for you.

 1. Fork the [PhantomBot repository](https://github.com/PhantomBot/PhantomBot).
-2. Check out your for and open it in your favorite IDE.
+2. Check out your fork and open it in your favorite IDE.
 2. Set the project Java SDK to [1.8](http://www.oracle.com/technetwork/java/javase/overview/index.html).
 3. Import `build.xml` into your [ANT](http://ant.apache.org/) task manager.